sampsyo/cs6120/content/blog/2019-11-13-DynamicEdgeProfiling/index.md

 ## Evaluation
 ### Correctness
 To measure performance, we ran a subset of C benchmarks from the [LLVM test suite](https://llvm.org/docs/TestSuiteGuide.html).
-We collected the tabulated results and CFGs to verify our instrumentation was on an optimal number of edges.
-We then ran the algorithm described above to extrapolate the uninstrumented edges.
+We collected the tabulated results and CFGs to manually verify our instrumentation was on an optimal number of edges with correct edge counts.
+We ran the algorithm described above to extrapolate the uninstrumented edges.
 We include one test here for visibility.
 Consider the following CFGs for a program with two functions, main and testFunc.
  <!-- ![](https://i.imgur.com/h9Stzm2.png =300x) ![](https://i.imgur.com/ls7PM8e.png =300x)  -->
 <img src="main.png"/>